Davidtaboh/Mobility-Project/README.md

 ### Getting Started

-* After downloading the repository, the web pages should be easily viewable on your web browser
+* After downloading the repository, the web page and graphs will be hosted on your machine and be viewable.

 ### License